hapax/hapax.github.io/assets/mindjam.md

 <!-- If they are inevitable, don't they imply a lack of free will?-->
 This leads us naturally the problem of free will, the most hopelessly confused of philosophical quandaries.
-Here is one low-brow version: if I have a choice between A and B, and I am free to choose either option, then I have free will.
+Here is one low-brow version: if I have a choice between $A$ and $B$, and I am free to choose either option, then I have free will.
-If my choice between A and B is predetermined, then it seems I am not genuinely free. <!-- if A is a foregone conclusion, how can I be free to choose B?
+If my choice between $A$ and $B$ is predetermined, then it seems I am not genuinely free. <!-- if A is a foregone conclusion, how can I be free to choose B?
 <!-- Much ink has been spilled on the nature of "can", and if we take this
 to mean, "compatibly with the physical state of the universe at the